J01100/integral-calculator/README.md

 4. Run from the terminal `python/python3 main.py` or use your IDE.

 ## Features
-* Utilizes Sympy for symbolic values and Numpy for numeric calculations.
+* Utilizes Sympy for symbolic calculations.
 * Output is displayed in LaTex by using Tkinter's canvas and Matplotlib.
 * Graphing of functions by using Symplot.
 * Derivatives as an added bonus.